pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 ## Chapter IX - Strawberry Song [Science] (raw)

 I never stayed at a place more than a semester.
-It was something deliberate: a dispersion designed to create confusion.
+It was something deliberate; a dispersion designed to create confusion.
 Each university became a node in an elaborate algorithm of distraction.
 I occasionally made ephemeral connections—colleagues who would forget me as quickly as I would forget them.
 I could have easily joined a doctorate program, but what would be the point?
-Didn't radiation kill Dr. Alma Kristensen despite her brilliant research?
+Didn't radiation kill Dr. Alma Kristensen despite her brilliant work?
 Leaving a trail of breadcrumbs that led nowhere was my intention, a cheap strategy of obfuscation.
 If I couldn't identify the threat, I would at least make myself difficult to track.

-Of many different universities I've been to, Atlas University campus, located on the beach of Lago Iluna, was the only where I felt like I belong.
+Of many different universities I've been to, Atlas University campus, located on the western beach of Lago Iluna, was the only where I felt like I belong.
 Atlas City, the capital of the Serene Republic of Altaria, was a home to an intriguing ecosystem of flora—dendrology was always more predictable than human interactions.
 Altarian people provided a perfect environment for someone like me.
 Their smiles were warm yet withered; I never felt comfortable around energetic people.
-They maintained a balance of detachment and helpfulness—neither intrusive nor indifferent.
+They maintained a sweet balance of detachment and helpfulness—neither intrusive nor indifferent.
 For someone who struggled to simulate feelings, I sensed this city was in harmony with my emotional frequency.
 No matter which different turns I took, I knew I would always end up here.

 Professor Alexei Volkov was a strange man.
 In fact, wasn't his class, "PL 420: The Ontology of Social Systems," the very reason why I decided to join Atlas University?
 Perhaps I expected too much.
 His lectures never quite met my rigorous standards.
 I always ended up having an argument with him in his class.
 His insight was always onto something but never quite right.
 Yet I genuinely enjoyed attending his class.
 His awkward gestures made me feel belonged.
 I knew mom would've liked him.
 Luna would've liked him, too.
 Wasn't he the catalyst that led me to her?

 I didn't know her name for the first couple of weeks.
-She was the enigmatic girl who was apparently obsessed with strawberry pink—every item she owned, from her shirt to her umbrella, from her books to her phone cover, emitting this specific range of wavelengths of light.
+She was the enigmatic girl who was apparently obsessed with strawberry pink—every item she owned, from her shirt to her umbrella, from her books to her phone cover, emitting this specific range of wavelengths of light, that we called pink.
 She was even taller and stronger than me.
 Even someone as socially clueless as me could notice how people found such a girl with a masculine physique, surrounded by such a soft color, a contradiction to stereotypes.
 From the first moment I saw her, I sensed she was extraordinary.
 If only social interactions came as easily to me as analytical thinking.

 Every time I argued with Professor Alexei, she was there to defend him, as if he were incapable of defending himself.
 I always despised those who defended authority, but I never despised her.
 Eventually, I realized I was closest to being the authority in PL 420, since I was the one who demanded an unprecedented level of philosophical rigor in a typical final-year undergraduate class.

 Walking around Lake Iluna, I found her sitting at the bar overlooking the lake.
 Behind her, the golden hour magic painted the sky, the bleeding sun casting its reflection across the lake's surface.
 Typically, I would have been studying in my dorm, but something—perhaps an inexplicable impulse—had drawn me out that day.
 In her eyes, fixed on the distant horizon, I sensed a melancholic dread that mirrored my own.

 My social anxiety threatened to paralyze me again, creating an invisible field of barrier.
 I genuinely had no idea how to start a conversation.
 Despite the cinematically romantic scene, I knew my intentions were purely platonic—I simply wanted to be a friend.
-Cautiously, I approached with each step shy and clumsy.
+Cautiously, I approached the table, fully aware of my shy and clumsy steps.
+The sunset transformed Lake Iluna into a canvas of molten gold, but my focus was entirely on not tripping.
 She remained absorbed in her thoughts, seemingly unaware of my approach.

+"This seat taken?"
+The words came out more abrupt than intended.

-"Hi!
-Can I take this seat?"
-I asked, feeling an overwhelming nervousness.
-A few seconds passed before she seemed to notice my presence.
-Her gaze shifted, meeting mine briefly before a slight nod.
-I sat down, my attempt at a friendly smile likely appearing more like a grimace.
+A few seconds passed before she glanced up.
+I noticed her pink umbrella casting a soft glow.
+A brief nod—invitation or dismissal, I couldn't tell.
+I sat, acutely aware of my friendly smile likely appearing more like a grimace.
 Internally, I was spiraling—how could I explain my purely platonic intentions without sounding predatory?
 My knees trembled while my heart was pumping fast.
 Mercifully, she returned her attention to the waves, sparing me from my own awkwardness.

 The waitress arrived like a savior, temporarily giving a break to my anxiety.
 I ordered a lemon tea, grateful for the momentary distraction.
 The sunset over Lake Iluna was breathtaking—a canvas of gold and crimson.
 Yet, somehow, her silhouette against that backdrop seemed more pleasantly breathtaking.
 The moment our eyes met, my embarrassment peaked.

 "What do you want?" she asked bluntly.

-"I'm sorry," I apologized, my voice trembling slightly, "I'm sorry for acting like a jerk in the class."
+"I'm sorry," I apologized, in a trembling voice , "I'm sorry for acting like a jerk in the class."
 She nodded in agreement, almost heartlessly.

 "I'm sorry... if I'm interrupting your moment of solitude," I added, my fingers nervously tracing the table corner.
 She nodded again.
 I wanted her to tell me it was okay but she didn't.
 We had a silent moment of pure awkwardness until the waitress brought me a glass of lemon tea.
 I thanked the waitress.